menil-nxt/React/README.md

   - export const Component => CDN_URL = " "
   - export const Component => LOGO_URL =" "
   - import {Component} from "file_path"; => Component put it inside { }(breacket)

+# React Hooks

+- (Normal Java Script Utility Functions -> writen by Facebook -> where thi all hooks -> inside nodemodule-React all of this come.)
+- 1 - useState() - gives you ->  superPwerful state variable in react
+- 2 - useEffect() -